janko/janko.io/_posts/2015-07-22-css-preprocessing-drama.md

 ## When to Use PostCSS?

-Even though you can do **anything** with PostCSS, even [re-implement Sass][precss], I think it's best to use it sparingly—mostly for vendor prefixing, fallbacks and hacks, something that should eventually work in browsers without extra effort, but currently isn't.
+Even though you can do **anything** with PostCSS, even [re-implement Sass][precss], I think it's best to use it sparingly—mostly for vendor prefixing, fallbacks, hacks, linting and analysis.

 There are some plugins I would **not** recommend using, especially the ones which:

-  * fix your mistakes, linters should be doing that, because your original code will still be wrong
+  * **fix** your mistakes, instead use a PostCSS linter (like [stylelint]), which point them out to you
-  * invent new features, because it can make your code less accessible and break syntax highlighting
+  * invent new unfamiliar features (like [rucksack]), because it can make your code less accessible and break syntax highlighting
+  * can't guarantee that your CSS will work as intended (like [mqpacker])

 [Autoprefixer] is a great example where using a PostCSS plugin is a much better idea than using Sass: